kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 }
 ```

 The `predecessor` field contains the information about the node preceding the current node in the Chord ring.
-We need to store information about `predecessor`, because joining node will need that information and decide if the `predecessor` should be the new `successor` of that node.
+We need to store information about `predecessor`, because joining node will need that information to decide if the `predecessor` should be the new `successor` of that node.
 The `finger_table` field contains information about some of the nodes in the ring for easier lookup.
 We also have a `successor` method that returns the first node in the finger table, which is the immediate `successor` of the current node.

+When the `finger_table` is created, all the fingers are pointing to the same node, which is the `successor` of the current node.
+The `init_finger_table` method is used to initialize the finger table.

 We also need to define `Finger` struct.
 It will contain the start identifier from which the node is potentially responsible for, and the node itself.